mādhaü

 milahi

-are met, are found.
+(they/those) are met, (they/those) are found.

 Grammar : verb, present tense; third person, masculine, plural.